Michael Simpson Culbertson: Early life

 Michael Simpson Culbertson was born in 1819 in Chambersburg, Pennsylvania.
 He entered United States Military Academy at West Point, New York, on July 1, 1835.
 United States Military Academy graduated him 6th of 31 in the class of 1839, and he received a commission as a second lieutenant in the First Artillery on July 1, 1839.
 Second Lieutenant Culbertson served at Rouses Point, New York, during the Aroostook War.
 He served briefly as assistant professor of mathematics at United States Military Academy January 1 to February 1, 1840.
 Second Lieutenant Culbertson then served with the First Artillery at Fort Preble in Portland, Maine, and Hancock Barracks in Houlton, Maine.

 On April 15, 1841, Second Lieutenant Culbertson resigned his commission to study theology at Princeton Theological Seminary.

 China

 Upon his graduation in 1844, Culbertson was ordained by the Presbyterian Church and was sent as a missionary to China by the American Presbyterian Mission.
 He was stationed in Ningbo from 1845 to 1851 and in Shanghai from 1851 to 1862, where he acted as member of the Committee of Delegates on the revision of the Old Testament.
-Culbertson later withdrew from the Committee of Delegates and co-published a variant of the "Delegate's Version" with Rev. Elijah Coleman Bridgman in 1855, with the help of Episcopal Bishop William Jones Boone.
+Culbertson later withdrew from the Committee of Delegates and co-published a variant of the "Delegate's Version" with the Rev. Elijah Coleman Bridgman in 1855, with the help of Episcopal Bishop William Jones Boone.
 He died of cholera in Shanghai in 1862.